lmammino/streams-workshop/01-buffer-vs-stream/README.md

 This should open a Chrome developer tool window.

-> **Note:**, if you are using Docker, this might not work straight away and you might not see the link.
+> **Note:** if you are using Docker, this might not work straight away and you might not see the link.
 If you have any issue, don't worry, just keep reading and move along.
 There are ways to get this working in docker, but it gets a bit too complicated.
 So, if you are short of time, it's best to skip trying this, as this is not the core of the workshop.

 You can see that our script is currently paused.
 Add a breakpoint in the last line where we write the content to the destination (so that the script will stop before executing that last line).
 Now execute the script and see it getting paused in the last line by the breakpoint.
 At this point, switch to the **Memory** tab and select the option **Heap Snapshoot** and then click the button **Take Snapshot**.
 This operation allows you to see all the memory currently allocated by the Node.js process.